-The only requirement appears to be that if a ‘new’ HMRC officer, acting honestly and reasonably, arrives at the conclusion that there was an insufficiency in an assessment of tax, a discovery assessment can be raised to recover the tax lost.
-Such a view of the provisions (of a hypothetical ‘new’ HMRC officer) is almost undefeatable and follows the Court of Appeal’s judgement in Langham v Veltema (2004).
+The only requirement appears to be that if a ‘new’ HMRC officer, acting honestly and reasonably, arrives at the conclusion that there was an insufficiency in an assessment of tax, a discovery assessment can take place to recover the tax lost.
+Such a view of the provisions (of a hypothetical ‘new’ HMRC officer) is almost undefeatable and follows the Court of Appeal’s judgment in Langham v Veltema (2004).

-In theory, discovery can be avoided by including suitable disclosures and making available all the relevant information in either the return and/or the ‘white space’.
+In theory, discovery is avoidable by including suitable disclosures and making available all the relevant information in either the return and/or the ‘white space’.

 The discovery assessment discussion was recently highlighted in the Commissioners for HMRC v RaymondTooth: UKUT0038 (TCC).
 It concerned if a discovery assessment was valid and taxpayers’ actions had resulted in a deliberate inaccuracy.
 HMRC had raised the assessment on the basis that:

-- An officer of the Board or the Board had discovered, as regards Mr Tooth and the year of assessment 2007-2008, that an assessment to tax was or had become insufficient within section 29(1)(b) TMA.
+- An officer of the Board or the Board had come across, as regards Mr. Tooth and the year of assessment 2007-2008, that an assessment to tax was or had become insufficient within section 29(1)(b) TMA.

-- Mr Tooth had made and delivered a return within section 29(3) which satisfied the condition within section 29(4) TMA, namely that the insufficiency of the assessment had been brought about deliberately by Mr Tooth or a person acting on his behalf.
+- Mr. Tooth had made and delivered a return within section 29(3) which satisfied the condition within section 29(4) TMA, namely that the insufficiency of the assessment has come up about deliberately by Mr. Tooth or a person acting on his behalf.

-Mr Tooth contended that these requirements of section 29 TMA were not met in two regards:
+According to Mr. Tooth these requirements of section 29 TMA were not fulfilling in two regards: